Axway/amplify-fusion-labs/apification/README.md

 In this lab, we'll map our invoice and currency converted amount to the response invoice array and calculate a grand total.

 * Disable your integration and click on the currency conversion HTTP/S Client Get component and expand the bottom panel
-* Right click on any variable on the right hand side and select Extract and paste in the following JSON sample response and click Copy Node
+* Right click on any variable on the right hand side and select Extract and paste in the following JSON sample response and click on Copy Node button

   ```json
   {